zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 Overview
 ---------

-This document details the common interfaces of the BUMO NODEJS SDK, making it easier for developers to operate and query BuChain.
+This document details the common interfaces of BUMO SDK in ``NODEJS``, making it easier for developers to write to BuChain and query data from it.

 Terminology
 -----------